 Also, keep a record of any expenses you have as a result of your accident.
 Expenses can include:

 It’s not at all uncommon to get pushback on these expenses by insurance companies.
 Be sure to keep all of your documentation and receipts.

-Where do I begin filing a personal injury claim?
+When should I file a personal injury claim?